 - The official goonzquad email address is: firstname.lastname@example.org

 - The older goonzquad brother’s name is Billy.
-The younger brother (the one with the blonde hair) hasn’t revealed his name yet, but I’ll update this post as soon as it’s known.
+The younger brother (the one with the blonde hair) is Simon.

 - Speaking of Billy, he’s a married man.
 The wedding was in Chattanooga, June 2019.
 His birthday is sometime during the third week of June (I’m not sure of the exact date since they made only one brief mention of his birthday during that time period).